 Yeah, me, too.

-Okay, you probably don’t have that same reaction to Seven Layer Dip that I do, but those things are all true.
-The recipe has been around since the early 80s.
+Okay, you probably don’t have that same reaction to Taco Layer Dip that I do, but those things are all true.
+The recipe for Seven Layer Dip has been around since the early 80s.
 I had no idea that it was super popular back when my mom made it.
 Only she called it Traveling Taco.

 I did, however, know that it was expensive to make.

-This layered taco dip was a favorite of mine in my teen years (aka the 80s) and I well remember my shock the first time I purchased all its ingredients.
+This Taco Layer Dip was a favorite of mine in my teen years (aka the 80s), and I well remember my shock the first time I purchased all its ingredients.
 The bill was over 20 bucks!
-A lot of its cost is attributed to the canned and commercial ingredients: bean dip, taco seasoning, jarred salsa, guacamole.
+A lot of its cost is attributed to the canned and commercial ingredients: bean dip, taco seasoning, jarred salsa, guacamole, etc.

-Since then when I have a craving for this classic bean-based app, I dial down the expense — and the preservatives! — by making it more homemade.
+Since then when I have a craving for this classic taco layer dip, I dial down the expense — and the preservatives! — by making it more homemade.

-- Tortilla chips – These are great for dipping.
+tortilla chips – These are a must for serving with taco layer dip.
 You can even make homemade tortilla chips if you like.

 - Start with combining the beans and taco seasoning.
 In a small bowl, combine the refried beans with the taco seasoning.
 If you want, you can mash whole cooked pinto beans until only a few chunks remain.
 Stir in 1 teaspoon of the taco seasoning mix.